yarnpkg/yarn/README.md

 ## Prior art

 Yarn wouldn't exist if it wasn't for excellent prior art.
-Followed are projects which Yarn has been inspired by:
+Yarn has been inspired by the following projects:

  - [Bundler](https://github.com/bundler/bundler)
  - [Cargo](https://github.com/rust-lang/cargo)